nbaertsch/nbaertsch.github.io/_posts/2021-01-23-htb-starting-point---vaccine.md

 <br/>

 <br/>
 My reverse shell kept getting killed, I assume there is a script that kills it after a certain period of time so the site doesnt lock up forever.
 In the short time I had the shell, I managed to exfil some files from the webserver using netcat.
-I did'nt get captures of this because of how fast the connection was killed between tries.
+I didn't get captures of this because of how fast the connection was killed between tries.
 <br/>

 <br/>